the-lords-of-the-roombas/laser-tag/report/project1.rst

 We implemented our own task scheduler, according to the Time-Triggered Architecture paradigm.
 The scheduler represents time in microseconds using a 32 bit unsigned integer variable which will overflow in about 70 minutes.
-It is possible to implement the scheduler so that it will handle most tasks as expected even in the case of overflow, as will be explained later.

 A task is represented with the following struct::